 For many people, the idea of sitting in silence and “observing the mind” can sound difficult at best, and at worst, like a very subtle form of torture.
 But this fear is usually based on an incorrect (or at least, incomplete) idea of what meditation actually is.

 The many methods and styles of meditation often leave beginners feeling overwhelmed.
 Rather than getting lost trying to choose the right technique, posture, or physical space, it’s better for beginners to focus on getting themselves in the right mindset.
 Focusing on the mental approach (and not just the right posture or physical space) is often the best starting point for any form of meditation practice.

 As the adage says, attitude is a little thing that goes a long way, and one could argue that in meditation, the practice is actually just as much about the approach as the practice itself.
-To elaborate on this idea, let’s discuss what meditation is, and what it is not.
+To elaborate on this idea, let’s first discuss what meditation is, and what it is not.